ryang1119/ATOSS/README.md

 Once the inference steps for SFT and DPO are completed, you can evaluate the results using baseline models:

 - **Fine-tuned models**
-  - Paraphrase
-  - DLO & ILO
+  - Paraphrase, DLO & ILO and MVP
-  - MVP

 - **Prompting-based LLMs**
-  - Paraphrase
-  - DLO & ILO
-  - MVP
+  - GPT-3.5, GPT-4 and GPT-4o

 Evaluation files:
 - `sft_test.txt` (for SFT results)